tgaffer52/tgaffer52/README.md

 ### Hello there!
+# About me
-I'm currently working on a personal portfolio website I'm currently learning react.js
+- I'm currently working on a personal portfolio website
+- I'm currently learning React.js
-Fun fact: I am 193 cm tall.
+- Fun fact: I am 193 cm tall.
 <!--
 **tgaffer52/tgaffer52** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.